-Through August 3, 2013, USEI has received approximately 22,000 m3 (29,000 yd3) of LLRW from the HDP.
-This waste is that approved for disposal in the October 27, 2011, License Amendment 58 and the April 11, 2013, License Amendment 60.
-The volume shipped represents approximately 49% of the volume approved in the previous 10 CFR 20.2002 requests.
-As of August 3, 2013, all waste acceptance criteria as well as License Condition No. 17 of Hematite License Amendment 60 have been met.
-As of August 3, 2013, a total of approximately 0.376 Ci of Tc-99 have been received and disposed of and the 95th percentile value for the mean was 0.457 Ci of Tc-99 and represents approximately 29% of the limit associated with Amendment 60 Hematite License Condition No. 17.
+Through March 26, 2014, USEI has received approximately 45,000 m3 (59,000 yd3) of LLRW from the HDP.
+This waste represents the waste previously approved for disposal in License Amendments 58, 60, and 63.
+The volume shipped represents approximately 66% of the volume approved in these three amendments.
+Westinghouse indicated in their license amendment application that as of March 26, 2014, all waste acceptance criteria as well as License Condition No. 17 of the Hematite License have been met.
+As of March 26, 2014, a total of approximately 0.53 Ci of Tc-99 have been received and disposed of and the 95th percentile value for the mean was 0.62 Ci of Tc-99.
+These values represent approximately 41% and 30% of the respective limits associated with Amendment 60 Hematite License Condition No. 17.

-Associated with the approval of the proposed actions, License Condition No. 17 will continue to limit the total inventory of Tc-99 based on the average concentration and total mass shipped to USEI in Grand View, ID to below 1.3 Ci or 2.05 Ci based upon the 95th upper confidence limit.
+Associated with the approval of the proposed action, License Condition No. 17 will continue to limit the total inventory of Tc-99 shipped to USEI in Grand View, ID to below 1.3 Ci or 2.05 Ci based upon the 95th upper confidence limit.

 The chemical composition and the target radionuclides of the waste are expected to be similar to the waste from the previously approved 10 CFR 20.2002 requests.
 No changes in waste management practices would be anticipated as a result of the additional waste forms.
-Consequently, the October 27, 2011 License Amendment 58 Safety Evaluation Report (SER) would still be bounding relative to the sampling/analysis plan and associated quality assurance program, nuclear criticality, material control and accountability for SNM material as well as applicable physical security requirements and the potential for SNM reconcentration.
+Consequently, the October 27, 2011, License Amendment 58 Safety Evaluation Report (SER) would still be bounding relative to the sampling/analysis plan and associated quality assurance program, nuclear criticality, material control and accountability for SNM material as well as applicable physical security requirements and the potential for SNM reconcentration.

-Table 3 contains estimates of the expected concentrations for the target radionuclides as they are shipped, as provided by WEC in their May 28, 2013 alternate disposal request.
+Table 3 contains estimates of the expected concentrations for the target radionuclides as they are shipped, as provided by WEC in their July 11, 2014, alternate disposal request.
 WEC has indicated that the expected concentrations for the radionuclides are based on the information associated with their Amendment 58 alternate disposal request, except that the total amount of Tc-99 will not exceed the numerical limits identified in their Amendment 60 request (below 1.3 Ci or 2.05 Ci based upon the 95th upper confidence limit).
+For this request, the mean Ra-226 concentration was increased from 1.0 to 1.3 pCi/g to reflect the sample results of shipped waste.
+WEC states in its request that "the increase in Ra-226 concentration from 1.0 to 1.3 pCi/g would not result in a significant increase to the 0.02 percent contribution from Ra-226 to the post-closure dose from [Amendment 58]."